-Travelling the world by yourself can be one the most exhilarating and eye-opening experiences that you’ll ever have in your life.
+Traveling by yourself can be one of the most exhilarating and eye-opening experiences that you’ll ever have in your life.
 With preparation and an amount of careful planning, you will be reaping the rewards of your lone travel escapades for a lifetime.
 With solo travel, adventure awaits around every corner, new friends and acquaintances are to be made at every opportunity, and the blissful solitude that comes with experiencing the world through your own unsullied eyes with no one telling you how you should feel are just some of the many merits.

 See the article 11 Travel Bloggers Share the Joy of Solo Travel.